gregsramblings/chessmsgs/README.md

 # chessmsgs.com
-# Play Chess over social and messaging apps
+Play Chess over social and messaging apps - any place where URLs can be exchanged

 Created because I wanted to play chess with others without having to install software, create accounts, etc..
 Game play is simple -- make your move, copy and paste the URL to your opponent, etc.